Mahiah/UNE-COSC100/README.md

 Customers have the option to hold one or more discount cards, with three distinct types available:

-**Pensioner Card** This card extends a 10% discount to pensioner customers on all the purchased items.
+**Pensioner Card:** This card extends a 10% discount to pensioner customers on all the purchased items.

 **Weekend Card:** Geared toward weekend shopping, the Weekend Card provides a 7.5% discount on all purchased items when used during the weekend, specifically on Saturday or Sunday.